Harshit10032006/rdr2-gang-editor/README.md

  1. Update / Reduce The Bounties OF each Member
  2. Show the Current Status (Dead Or Alive)
  3. Can Change the Capture Requirement Like Dead or Alive/ Dead
+ 4. Can add new members and remove existing members From Gang
- 4. yet to be added
+ 5. More yet to be added